-Interest expense, net, decreased by \$1.8 million to \$1.8 million for 2022 from \$3.6 million for 2021.
-The decrease in interest expense, net, is primarily due to our repayment of debt in 2021 and a lower average debt balance throughout 2022.
+Interest expense, net, increased by \$5.6 million to \$7.4 million for 2023 from \$1.8 million for 2022.
+The increase in interest expense, net, is primarily due to higher debt balances under our term loan to fund our capital improvement projects, as well as higher interest rates under Kinergy's line of credit consistent with an overall higher interest rate environment.

-Year Ended December 31, 2021, Compared to the Year Ended December 31, 2020
+Year Ended December 31, 2022, Compared to the Year Ended December 31, 2021

-An analysis of our financial results comparing 2021 to 2020 can be found under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the Securities and Exchange Commission on March 15, 2022, which is available free of charge on the Securities and Exchange Commission's website at www.sec.gov.
+An analysis of our financial results comparing 2022 to 2021 can be found under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the Securities and Exchange Commission on March 14, 2023, which is available free of charge on the Securities and Exchange Commission's website at www.sec.gov.